 - Who all on our staff meets the requirements for the Development Administrator?
 Does the town manager perhaps also have those credentials too?

-The Planning Administrator meets the requirements.
+The Planning Director meets the requirements.
 There are checks and balances built in to the document that do not allow the Administrator to make decisions outside of the realm of the document as adopted by Council.
-Anyone that disagrees with the Planning Administrator's interpretation or decision can appeal to the Board of Adjustments.
+Anyone that disagrees with the Planning Director's interpretation or decision can appeal to the Board of Adjustments.